Barcelona Museum of Contemporary Art: Location

-The Museum address is Plaça dels Angels, 1, Barcelona.
+The museum address is Plaça dels Angels 1, Barcelona.
 The closest metro stations are Catalunya and Universitat.
 Opposite the main museum, in the medieval Convent dels Àngels for which the square is named, a chapel has been converted into a separate exposition area known as the Capella del MACBA, with regular video art performances.
 Entrance to this part of the museum is free.

 Another contemporary art museum, Centre de Cultura Contemporània de Barcelona (CCCB), is adjacent to MACBA, and accessible from both the street and the inner patio.

 The area in front of the museum is known among skateboarders to be one of the most iconic "spots" for the sport in the world.
 A 3D model of the location is featured in the smartphone game "Skater", and was a featured location in Transworld Skateboarding magazine for Go Skateboarding Day in 2016.

 Management

-MACBA is managed by a consortium founded in 1988 whose members include the regional government of Catalonia, Barcelona City Council, and the Spanish Ministry of Culture.
+MACBA is managed by a consortium founded in 1988 whose members include the Generalitat de Catalunya, the City Council of Barcelona, and the Spanish Ministry of Culture.
 In March 2015, Bartomeu Marí i Ribas resigned as director of the museum in light of a censorship row over a controversial installation by the Austrian artist Ines Doujak.
 In July 2015, Ferran Barenblit, was named the new director.
 Elvira Dyangani Ose, the first black woman to lead MACBA since its founding, took over as director in 2021.